sparktsang/sparktsang.github.io/_posts/body-and-system.md

-"The Body and the System"
+"The Body and the System: Notes from a Failing Network"

 He was a ghost in my periphery for nine days before he became a person.
 His name was Tshepo, a South African man.
 Our first encounter was a miniature thriller in itself.
 I was scouting the guesthouse, not yet a resident, when he greeted me in the tiny lobby.
 We exchanged names, countries.
 Standard traveler stuff.
 And then, on his third sentence, he made a request so bizarre, so out of sync with the normal rules of engagement, that it left me momentarily speechless.